kbarnes3/stagelight-manifesto/docs/1_Getting_Started/index.md

 {{ stie.name }} doesn't have very demanding requirements for its SD card, beyond the [requirements for a Raspberry Pi](https://www.raspberrypi.org/documentation/installation/sd-cards.md).
 Any card with that meets these requirements and is at least 4 GB in capacity will be fine.

+1. LED Lights -
+These are the most expensive single component in {{ site.name }}, but fortunately you have a lot of options here.
+I bought 4 meters of [this](https://www.adafruit.com/products/2240).
+The important thing is to buy lights with an APA102C controller.
+Many cheaper LED light strips have other controllers with more demanding timing requirements that can be difficult for a Raspberry Pi to consistently meet.
+Adafruit sells the same type of lights in 30 LED/m and 144 LED/m variants and you can get equivalent lights from a variety of other sources.
+Make sure you get long enough strips of lights to go around the edge of your TV.
+Adafruit sells these lights in one meter lengths, so my 52" TV required purchasing 4 meters of lights to cover.